Migration trends (1/)

 Read more

 It is important to emphasize that a decision of granting an asylum can be made in the next year after the application of asylum has been lodged.
-Therefore, in particular cases, the number of lodged applications can be less than the number of asylum granted in the same year.
+Therefore, in particular cases, the number of lodged applications can be less than the number of asylums granted in the same year.

 How many asylum applicants are resettled and relocated to Lithuania?